UCLA-Rocket-Project/Prometheus-2026/EGSE/DAQ/data visualization pipeline/GrafanaPipelineDocs.md

 # This is the Documentation for setting up and using the DAQ Grafana-Telegraf pipeline on MacOS
 Note: This was written with the MacOS in mind.
-If you are using windows, refer to the documentation for Windows
+If you are using Windows, refer to the documentation for the Windows equivalent for this guide.

 Note: If you don't have HomeBrew on Mac installed, run this: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 ## What to Install